 Well, not really.
 You see, you’ve just done two minutes on a task that you really didn’t want to do.
 That’s two minutes more than you were at before.
 Give yourself a break to do something else and promise yourself you’ll do another two minutes in a little while.
 You may only slowly chip away at the task you don’t want to do, but you’re still working on it.

-I really like combining this two-minute trick with the Pomdoro Method.
+I also really like combining this two-minute trick with the Pomdoro Method.
 I’ll use the two minutes to get started and, if I feel like keeping the ball rolling, I’ll start a 25-minute timer.
 That’s now 27 minutes more than I’d done before!

 James Clear’s Two-Minute Rule